 Nanoparticle Behavior in Colloid Solutions

-Chemically, substances are divided into two main categories, the first is pure substances which includes elements and compounds, and the second category is mixtures.
+Chemically, substances are divided into two main categories: (i) pure substances, which includes elements and compounds; and (ii) mixtures.
 Mixtures can be homogeneous or heterogeneous.
-In general, solutions are defined as homogeneous mixtures that is, they are uniform in composition.
-Figure 16.1 presents three solutions that are seemingly look the same, where solution a, is a solution of a red food dye dissolved in water, solution b is a solution of gold nanoparticles dispersed in water, while the solution c is an emulsion of oil droplets suspended in water phase, the water was colored red.
-At first glance, all these solutions appear similar, red in color, scientifically, these solutions fall into three different types, true solutions, colloid solutions, and suspensions.
-The main difference between the three types of solutions is attributed to the size of dissolved substances.
+In general, solutions which are defined as homogeneous mixtures are uniform in composition.
+Figure 16.1 presents three solutions that seemingly look the same.
+Solution “a” is a solution of a red food dye dissolved in water.
+Solution “b” is a solution of gold nanoparticles dispersed in water.
+Solution “c” is an emulsion of oil droplets suspended in the water phase when the water is colored red.
+At first glance, all these solutions appear similar as being red in color.
+However, scientifically, these solutions are categorized into three different types: true solutions, colloid solutions, and suspensions.
+The main difference between these three types of solutions is attributed to the size of dissolved substances.

 [Figure 16.1 near here]

-True solution is a homogenous mixture composed of one or more solutes dissolved in a solvent.
+A true solution is a homogenous mixture composed of one or more solutes dissolved in a solvent.
 The size of solute particles in a true solution is below 1 nm.
-Suspension is a heterogenous solution where the size of solute particles is in the range from 10 to 1000 µm, it is large enough that the gravity forces cause them to settle down unless the mixture is repeatedly or constantly stirred or shaken.

-When talking about solutions of nanoscale materials it means colloid solutions.
-A colloid is a heterogenous solution composed of two phases, dispersed phase and dispersion medium.
-The dispersed phase is composed of nanoscale particles that are dispersed evenly throughout the dispersion medium, which can be a solid, liquid, or a gas.
-The size of dispersed phase particles in colloid solutions is in the range of 1 to 1000 nm.
-The word “colloid” was first mentioned by Thomas Graham in 1861, it is of Greek origin means glue.
-Graham received a "pseudo solution" with a very small diffusion rate, this phenomenon hinted to him that the reason could be due to the presence of "huge" particles in the solution.
+A suspension is a heterogenous solution where the size of solute particles ranges from 10 to 1000 µm.
+In a suspension, the solute particles are large enough that gravity forces cause them to settle downwards unless the mixture is constantly stirred or shaken.
+Solutions of nanoscale materials are considered colloid solutions.
+A colloid solution is a heterogenous composition of two phases, a dispersed phase and a dispersion medium.
+The dispersed phase is composed of nanoscale particles that are evenly dispersed throughout the dispersion medium.
+The medium can be a solid, liquid, or a gas.
+The size of dispersed phase particles in colloid solutions ranges from 1 to 1000 nm.
+The word “colloid” is of Greek origin meaning “glue” and was first mentioned by Thomas Graham in 1861.
+Graham created a "pseudo solution" with a very small diffusion rate.
+This phenomenon indicated to him that the reason could be due to the presence of "huge" particles in the solution.
 41

 The main difference between the three types of solutions is attributed to the size of solute particles.
-Colloid solutions that composed of nanoscale solute particles is in between the true solution and suspensions.
-Figure 17.1 illustrates schematically types of solutions with the range size of solute particles.
-42, 43
+Colloid solutions are composed of nanoscale solute particle sizes between those found in the true solutions and suspensions.
+Figure 17.1 illustrates the types of solutions categorized according to their solute particle size ranges.42, 43

 [Figure 17.1 near here]